guyroutledge/atozcss/_posts/2014-08-15-text-and-typography-in-css.md

   * `white-space`
 ---

 Text is everywhere.
-Without it, the web wouldn't be such a valuable resource.
+Without it, the web wouldn't be such a useful place.

 There are many different CSS properties for styling text and in this video we'll cover most of them in some way shape or form.

 There's quite a few, so we best get started!
-As there are so many things to cover, this episode will demo a selection but in part just act as an overview of the tools in the box.
+As there are so many things to cover, this episode will demo some of them, but in part just act as an overview of the tools in the box.

 ## Text Properties